wohaco/despace/pioneer_venus_2.md

 **Large probe**

 This pressure vessel was encased in a nose cone and aft protective cover.
-After deceleration from initial atmospheric entry at about 11.5 km/s near the equator on the night side of Venus, a parachute was deployed at 67 km altitude.
-The large probe was about 150 cm in diameter and the pressure vessel itself was 73.2 cm in diameter.
-The 315 kg spherical titanium alloy container was fitted with a detachable brake shield and two exhaust chutes.
+After deceleration from initial atmospheric entry at about 11.5 ㎞/s near the equator on the night side of Venus, a parachute was deployed at 67 ㎞ altitude.
+The large probe was about 150 ㎝ in diameter and the pressure vessel itself was 73.2 ㎝ in diameter.
+The 315 ㎏ spherical titanium alloy container was fitted with a detachable brake shield and two exhaust chutes.
 Had a large set of scientific equipment, compared with small probes.

 The service equipment of the large probe included a silver-oxide battery with a capacity of 40 A·h, a software-time device designed to operate for 24 days with an accuracy of ±32 s, a transmitter and antenna for transmitting information to Earth, as well as a recording device for recording information during the period of signal loss, when the plasma cloud formed around the probe at the entrance to the atmosphere of Venus, prevents communication with the Earth.